JoMangee/snippetylickety/README.md

 Replace QR library CDN with local copy for offline use

 License
-MIT - feel free to use, modify, share.
+AGP+ - feel free to use, modify, share.
-Made with heart in Tauranga, NZ - March 2026
+Made with heart in Wellies, NZ - March 2026 with the help of Grok and CoPilot